joker-119/DdenChangelog/README.md

 - `[Pocket Dimension Zombie]` A mutated zombie that was subjected to SCP-106 too many times in their human life.
 They are resistant to ballistic damage, and have a small chance to teleport victims to the Pocket Dimension when they attack them.

 - `[Plague Zombie]` A mutated zombie that moves slower than normal zombies, and deal less up-front damage with their attacks, however they have a large chance to infect their victims with SCP-008.
+They also have an ability which fires a projectile that visually explodes similar to a grenade (does not do grenade damage), infecting victims with SCP-008.
 Anyone who dies while infected with SCP-008 will immediately become a zombie upon death.

 - `[Medic Zombie]` A former NTF Medic that, while slower, retained the ability to activate their healing ability, however now, it will heal other SCPs, instead of humans.
 They also do slightly less damage than normal zombies.

 - `[Berzerk Zombie]` This zombie is extremely bloodthirsty.
 While they have less health than normal zombies, their attacks deal significantly more damage, and they gain a temporary speed boost each time they kill someone.

 - `[Juggernaut Zombie]` The tank of zombies.
 This zombie moves more slowly than normal, however they are very difficult to kill, as they have double the health of a normal zombie.
+They deal 50% normal zombie damage, however when they take damage they will gain AHP.
+The higher their AHP, the less damage they will take from subsequent damage sources.
+This applies to all types of damage.

+- `[Charger Zombies]` These zombies have a fair bit more than normal health and an ability that makes them charge in a straight line infront of them.
+Upon colliding with an object, they will be ensnared for 5sec.
+If they collided with a player, that player will take damage and also be ensnared; otherwise the zombie takes damage.

 - All zombies have a 45% chance to be replaced with a mutation when they spawn as a zombie

 ## New Mechanics